mathSlug/GarliBot/README.md

 # GarliBot
 A celebration of GarliCoin

-Control a servo, LEDs, and a relay, ideally in a garlic-bread robot, from your computer using Processing and Arduino
+Control a servo, LEDs, and a relay, ideally in a garlic-bread robot, from your computer using Processing and Arduino.

 Fun personal project to learn about Arduino serial control.
 Servo opens and closes salt and cheese dispensers.